 Another problem brought up is that undergrads know less than graduate students and professors.
 They might not know the answers to as many questions or have a deep enough knowledge of the subject.

-“Sometimes the teachers and the graduate students … are too far removed from the experience of a freshman.”
-“Good teaching can bridge this divide,” she said, “but esteemed professors are not always good teachers.”
+According to Mirza, “sometimes the teachers and the graduate students … are too far removed from the experience of a freshman.”

 Brown CS’ success has driven some of Mirza’s methods.
 She has worked to emulate a few of the prestigious programs’ aspects at UCSB.
 Brown’s program is student run, with affiliated professors acting as advisors rather than leaders.
 To replicate this, Mirza is constructing a hierarchy of tutors.